 IBS or Irritable Bowel Syndrome is another condition which shares some of the same symptoms as indigestion.
 This syndrome is a bit of a mystery, as there is no known physical cause for the problems, but onset is often related to a prior medical episode or psychological trauma.

-Indigestion could be really serious!
+Indigestion can be an indication of something really serious!

 It is possible that none of these lifestyle or diet changes will help you.
 Rather than suffer in silence, consider visiting a doctor.
 There could be something seriously wrong with you.
 If that something is cancer, or a heart condition, the earlier you catch it, the better your chances are for surviving it.
 If that something is an ulcer, there are good possibilities for treatments available; this could get fixed!
 If you ever find yourself vomiting blood or having bloody stools, please make an appointment.
 That is a sign of something beyond what you can do at home.